CybercentreCanada/jupyterlab-sql-editor/README.md

 Transclusions is what [jupyterlab-lsp](https://github.com/krassowski/jupyterlab-lsp) uses to extract parts of a cell in this case SQL statements and passes them to the `sql-language-server` for evaluation.
 This enables auto completion of spark SQL keywords, tables, columns and functions.

 ### Syntax Highlighting
-`jupyterlab_sql_editor` registers 3 multiplexed CodeMirrors to support precise syntax highlighting.
+`jupyterlab-sql-editor` registers 3 multiplexed CodeMirrors to support precise syntax highlighting.
 A multiplexed CodeMirror is registered for
   - sparksql cell magic
   - sparksql line magic
   - sql in python string